FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 ### Command Logging Service

-The service provides protocol commands logging capabilities in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.To use the command logging service, declare а variable with `@Inject` annotation to the interface of the command logging service provided in the API:
+The service provides protocol commands logging capabilities in {{< SecureTransport/componentshortname  >}}.To use the command logging service, declare а variable with `@Inject` annotation to the interface of the command logging service provided in the API: